samuel-book/samuel_shap_paper_1/introduction/intro.md

 :::{figure-md} subgroup
 <img src="./images/15a_actual_vs_modelled_subgroup_violin.jpg" width="600">

-A comparison of between-hospital range of thrombolysis use for subgroups of the 10k patient cohort, with thrombolysis use predicted for the same set of patients at all hospitals.
+A comparison of between-hospital range of thrombolysis use for subgroups of observed (top) or the 10k patient cohort (bottom).
+The observed patients are the actual thrombolysis use at each hospital for subgroups of their own patients.
+The predicted 10k patient subgroups are the same patients for every hopsital.
 :::

 ### How much of the variation in thrombolysis use (for patients arriving within 4 hours of known stroke onset) can be explained by the hospital SHAP value?